What are the Hierarchy/Levels of Management?

 Lower-level managers are strongly responsible for effectively and efficiently conducting of day to day activities which ensures short-term goals achievement.

 They are given the necessary authority and responsibility by the middle managers to command operative employees.
 They further train, motivate, control, and inspire working employees.
 They communicate the problems faced by workers to senior managers.

 They are mainly responsible to manage working employees and strengthen the workforce of the organization to effectively and efficiently execute given tasks.
-They further manage necessary tools and equipment to successfully works to be done.
+They further manage the necessary tools and equipment to successfully work to be done.

 Some major functions of middle-level managers include:

 - Arranging necessary tools, machines, equipment, and others for the workers.

 - Maintain a healthy relationship and discipline in the organization.

 - Classifying and assigning duties to first-line managers.